Find Your Perfect School

 - Political Science concentration.
 This combines the most relevant skills from the legal studies track and the public policy track, such as knowledge of the law, creating policies, and other soft skills like analysis, research, composition, and communication (verbal and written).
 This track is suitable for students who would like the flexibility of working either for the government or the private sector after graduation.

 The program is delivered in-classroom, via hybrid format, or purely online.
 Synchronous and asynchronous learning is available for the online format of the program.
-The cost of attendance is $390 per credit unit, regardless of residency.
-Other fees may apply.

 St. Petersburg College